davhao/Tastify/README.md

 [Tastify](http://tastify.io) compares two Spotify users' favorite tracks and artists side-by-side.

 ### Background
 Recently, there has been a rise in Spotify web apps that display a single user's top tracks and artists.
-Most notable to me, Alex White's Spotify Collage Generator
+Most notable to me is Alex White's Spotify Collage Generator
 (https://www.alexpwhite.me/spotify/collage/).
 However, I realized that the best part about these apps came from the experience of sharing and comparing the results with others.
 This led me to develop an app that could make those comparisons in-app.